OWASP/ASVS/4.0/en/0x16-V8-Data-Protection.md

 Ensure that a verified application satisfies the following high level data protection requirements:

 * Confidentiality: Data should be protected from unauthorized observation or disclosure both in transit and when stored.
-* Integrity: Data should be protected being maliciously created, altered or deleted by unauthorized attackers.
+* Integrity: Data should be protected from being maliciously created, altered or deleted by unauthorized attackers.
 * Availability: Data should be available to authorized users as required.

 ## V8.1 General Data Protection